 - All-purpose flour: No need for fancy cake or bread flour!
 Standard all-purpose flour adds the perfect amount of structure and body for the sheet cake.

-- Granulated sugar: a 1:1 ratio of sugar to flour adds the perfect amount of sweetness and enough tenderizing properties to give this cake a moist, almost squishy texture.
+- Granulated sugar: A 1:1 ratio of sugar to flour adds the perfect amount of sweetness and enough tenderizing properties to give this cake a moist, almost squishy texture.

-- Unsalted butter: adds fat for a tender texture along with a rich flavor.
+- Unsalted butter: Adds fat for a tender texture along with a rich flavor.

-- Oil: adds additional fat, contributing to an even more moist and tender texture .
+- Oil: Adds additional fat, contributing to an even more moist and tender texture .

 - Eggs: Provides additional fat from the egg yolks and moisture to help form the structure of the cake.